crsuzh/reprozuerich/content/_index.md

 <!-- INFO -->
 {{% home-info what="Keynotes:1,Workshops:6" class="primary" %}}
 ## What is the Reproducibility Day?
-The Reproducibility Day 2023 is the second edition of the Reproducibility Day after 2019.
-The website of the previous conference can be found <a style="color: #64b5f6" href="./archive/">here</a>.
+The Reproducibility Day is devoted to reproducible and transparent research.
+In hands-on workshops participants can acquire relevant practical skills.
+This year's edition is the second after 2019.
+The website of the previous event can be found <a style="color: #64b5f6" href="./archive/">here</a>.
 {{% /home-info %}}

 <!-- THE MAP